-SUBJECT:

-Program for Public Information Annual Update
+SUBJECT: Program for Public Information Second Annual Update

 The Pima County Regional Flood Control District (District) participates in the National Flood Insurance Program's Community Rating System (CRS).
-The CRS encourages communities to develop a Program for Public Information (PPI) to better organize and expand the District's outreach activities as it relates to floodplain management, public safety and flood mitigation.
+The CRS allows communities to develop a Program for Public Information (PPI) to better organize and expand the District's outreach activities as it relates to floodplain management, public safety and flood mitigation.

-After meeting with stakeholders in 2015 and 2016, a formal PPI Document was developed for and adopted by the Board of Supervisors at their regular meeting held March 7, 2017.
-Over the past year, the District has implemented numerous outreach projects that were recommended in the PPI, including messaging related to seasonal flooding, Low Impact Development, sheet flooding and erosion hazards, and all-weather access.
+After meeting with stakeholders (PPI Committee) in 2015 and 2016, a formal PPI document was developed for and adopted by the Board of Supervisors (Board) on March 7, 2017, and the 2018 version of the PPI document was adopted by the Board on March 20, 2018.

+Outcomes of the PPI have resulted in the District working with the PPI Committee to identify messaging gaps related to seasonal flooding, Low Impact Development, sheet flooding and erosion hazards, and all-weather access.
 In addition to the benefit of better messaging, the PPI assists the District in maintaining and possibly improving its CRS Class 5 rating.
-This rating currently results in a 25% flood insurance discount for policy holders in Special Flood Hazard Areas, and a 10% discount elsewhere.
+This rating currently results in a 25% flood insurance discount for policyholders in Special Flood Hazard Areas, and a 10% discount elsewhere.

-The 2017 Federal Emergency management CRS coordinators manual states that an evaluation report must be prepared and updated annually, and adopted following the same process as the original document.
-The attached 1st Annual Update provides updates regarding the progress the District has made on the recommended outreach projects and identifies new projects to work on in 2018.
+The 2017 FEMA CRS coordinators' manual states that an evaluation report must be prepared and updated annually, and adopted following the same process as adoption of the original document.

-In addition, the 2018 annual update makes the following changes to the previously approved PPI:
+The 2019 annual update makes the following significant changes to the previously approved PPI: